How to Get from Paris to Normandy, by Train

 A Brief History of Normandy

-Whether you like history, small towns or great cuisine, there is so much to explore in Normandy!
+But whether you like history, small towns or great cuisine, there so much to explore in Normandy!

 Read more: The Best Towns in Normandy You Should Visit